 The tooling lead time for urethane molding is shorter than traditional injection molding.
-The lead time for an injection mold tool can range anywhere from four to 12 or more weeks, but silicone molds used in urethane casting can be ready in as little as one to two weeks no matter the part size.
+The lead time for an injection mold tool can range anywhere from four to 12 or more weeks, but silicone molds used in urethane casting can be ready in as few as one to two weeks, no matter the part size.

-Urethane molding uses polyurethanes to mimic an injection mold grade production plastic, whereas injection molding uses the more commonly known thermoplastic production plastics.
+Urethane casting uses polyurethanes to mimic an injection mold grade production plastic, whereas injection molding uses the more commonly known thermoplastic production plastics.
 Both processes can mold both rigid and elastomeric durometers.

 - TD 277-02 (durable, MRI clear, UL94V0)

 - TC-851 (rigid, accurate)

 - PT8952 (impact resistant, FAR)

 - TP-4051 (fast, rigid)

 The strength and surface finish of cast urethane parts is very comparable to injection molded pieces.
 Just like injection molding, urethane casting parts can be custom-colored, textured, and/or painted.
 That means these parts will continue looking nice, even if they become scratched or otherwise damaged.

 Urethane casting isn't just a manufacturing method; it's a gateway to innovation and efficiency.
 From cost-effectiveness and rapid turnaround times to unparalleled design freedom and diverse material options, this versatile process empowers you to bring your vision to life.
 Whether you're a seasoned professional or just starting your prototyping journey, consider urethane casting as your partner in pushing boundaries and achieving exceptional results.
 With its unique blend of benefits, it's the perfect choice to unlock the full potential of your next project.